Somnath Sharma

-Somnath Sharma, PVC (31 January 1923 – 3 November 1947), was an Indian military officer and the first recipient of India's highest military decoration, Param Vir Chakra (PVC), which he was awarded posthumously.
+Major Somnath Sharma, PVC (31 January 1923 – 3 November 1947), was an Indian military officer and the first recipient of India's highest military decoration, the Param Vir Chakra (PVC), which he was awarded posthumously.

 Sharma was commissioned into the 4th Battalion, 19th Hyderabad Regiment, in 1942.
-He served in Burma during the Arakan Campaign in World War II, for which he was mentioned in despatches.
-Fighting in the Indo-Pakistani War of 1947–1948, Somnath Sharma was killed in action on 3 November 1947 while repulsing Pakistani infiltrators near Srinagar Airport.
+He served in Burma during the Arakan Campaign in World War II, for which he was mentioned in dispatches.
+In the Indo-Pakistani War of 1947–1948, he was killed in action on 3 November 1947 while repelling Pakistani infiltrators near Srinagar Airport.
 For his gallantry and sacrifice during the Battle of Badgam, he was posthumously awarded the Param Vir Chakra.

 Early life and education

 Sharma was born in a Dogra Brahmin family on 31 January 1923 at Dadh, Kangra, Punjab (present-day Himachal Pradesh).
 His father, Amar Nath Sharma, was a military officer.
 (Note: He retired as a major general while serving as "Director Medical Services, Army".)
 Several of his siblings serve in the military.
 (Note: His brothers were Lieutenant General Surindra Nath Sharma (retired as engineer-in-chief) and General Vishwa Nath Sharma (Chief of the Army Staff, 1988-1990).
 His sisters were Major Kamla Tewari (medical doctor) and second sister, Mrs Manorama Sharma, educationist and social worker.)
 His younger brother, Vishwa Nath Sharma, would later become the 14th Chief of the Army Staff of the Indian Army.
 Somnath Sharma completed his schooling at Sherwood College, Nainital, before enrolling at the Prince of Wales Royal Military College in Dehradun.
 He later studied at the Royal Military College, Sandhurst.
 During his childhood, Somnath was influenced by the teachings of Krishna and Arjuna in the Bhagavad Gita, taught to him by his grandfather.